 Watch it… (much less)!!!

-Entertainment on a screen (TV, computer, Playstation, Gameboy, DS, etc!) is no substitute for real life activity, real friends and real conversation.
+Entertainment on a screen (TV, computer, Playstation, XBox, iPad, phone etc.) is no substitute for real life activity, real friends and real conversation.

 Encourage children to get enough sleep & active play by limiting their screen time.
 Make sure they don’t retreat into a private world by keeping them involved in family life, watching WITH the family (not alone).

 Never allow children to watch TV in their bedroom - it has such negative impact on their sleep patterns and quality of sleep.
 A BOOK BEFORE BED is a much healthier way for children to relax before sleeping and it has n enormous impact on their attainment at school too!

 Outdoor play is an essential part of a healthy development for children.